-The University of the Virgin Islands is pursuing a total of ten projects which were approved by the US Department of Education in the 2010-2015 UVI SAFRA Comprehensive Development Plan (CDP) and the 2012-2017 Title III Part B CDP.
+The University of the Virgin Islands is pursuing a total of seven projects which were approved by the US Department of Education in the 2015-2020 UVI SAFRA Comprehensive Development Plan (CDP) and the 2012-2017 Title III Part B CDP.
 Below, each project is described.

 It's All About the Students- The "It's All About the Students" project will continue to build on the progress made toward improving the institution technology and communication infrastructure.
 In order to do this a number of sub-projects involving information technology improvements to enhance institutional workflows and student retention will be incorporated into the scope of the project.